Cody-Learner/aurt.aurutils.based/README.md

 Run aurt for menu:
 $ aurt
 ```
-Reinstall cower and aurutils through aurt as a test and so they are registered in the aur repo.<br>
+Reinstall cower and aurutils through aurt as a test and so they get registered in the local aur repo.<br>

 The container can be powered off by running poweroff from within the container.<br>
 $ sudo poweroff